How do I know if Distance Learning is right for me?

 Where can I find course descriptions and requirements?

-The course descriptions and prerequisites are listed in the class schedule (select Distance Learning from the drop-down -Campus- menu).
+The course descriptions and prerequisites are listed in the class schedule (select Online from the Instructional Mode drop-down).

 What are the costs of Distance Learning courses?